MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 ####	Task 3: Use dependency injection

-1. In the **startup** class, in the **ConfigureServices**, add the poll results serivce using the following information:
+1. In the **startup** class, in the **ConfigureServices**, add the poll results service using the following information:
-     - Interace: **lResultsService**
+     - Interface: **lResultsService**
      - Implementation: **ResultsService**
      - Add method: **Singleton**
 2. Inject the **lResultsService** interface into the **Configure** method that is inside the **Startup** class using Dependency Injection.
-3. Inside the custom middleware, Add a vote to the service by the selected game that is received as parameter from the **Favorite** parameter.
+3. Inside the custom middleware, Add a vote to the service by the selected game that is received from the **Favorite** parameter.
 4. Inside the custom middleware, print to the page output the vote results from the service.